Tedejer/Capstone/FrontEnd.md

 To view the front-end and its changes

 - To view the front end `cd` into 'charity-islands directory then run `npm start`
+- The website will be hosted locally on port 3000